anshulsamar/anshulsamar.github.io/_texts/ninerequests.md

 1. MOST IMPORTANT PLEASE READ THIS FIRST.
-If you have any Chuck E. Cheese tokens that you haven’t used, can you please send them to me, my cubby is the one next to William’s.
+If you have any Chuck E. Cheese tokens that you haven’t used, can you please send them to me, my cubby is the one next to Jack’s.

 2. Edgar and Paul came over with a list of things they don’t like about me such as I am bossy and I suck at layups so I should stop taking